 Another of the Ford buildings.
 After touring the city, we took the highway to nearby suburb, Dearborn where the Henry Ford Museum is housed.
 This was more than a museum of Ford’s accomplishments, rather a collection of innovations and inventors/innovators he admired and considered special to American life.

 The first item to look at was the Model A FORD.
 Henry Ford observed how the meat houses of Chicago could break down the carcass of a steer is minutes and tried to figure a way he could produce a car using similar technology.
+Here is an example of his car in component form.
+Each part was put on by one worker and only one part.
+He would need lots of manpower, but the efficiency was dramatic and let to the development of the assembly line.

 Inside this museum is the one and only Dymaxion House.
 It was developed after WW2 hoping to maximize housing for families and those returning from the war.